 - Phone Number 0288-53-2002

-4. Nikko Guesthouse Sumica: A stylish inn with a retro feel - For active trips!
+4. Nikko Guesthouse Sumica: A stylish inn with a retro feel!

 Nikko Guesthouse Sumica is conveniently located a 1-minute walk from Tobu Nikko Station and a 2-minute walk from JR Nikko Station.
-It is conveniently located in an area serviced by trains and buses, so it is ideal for those wishing to travel about Nikko and the surrounding area!
+The vicinity is serviced by trains and buses, so it is ideal for those wishing to travel about Nikko and the surrounding area!
 You can get to Nikko Toshogu from here by car or bus in about 8 minutes.

 Being a renovated private house, the interior has a stylish retro feel about it.
 It exudes the warm and friendly atmosphere as that when visiting a Japanese friend's house.